OlivierLD/small-boards/RaspberryPi-Pico/README.md

 If `minicom` is not available (like on a Mac), use `screen`.

+- Start the Pico, with the button pushed
+- Drag the `pico_micropyhton_20210121.uf2` on the Pico's "drive"
+- A Serial new port should be available when the copy is done.

 ### From a Mac
 The port for the Raspberry Pi Pico could be like `/dev/tty.usbmodem0000000000001`.